trstlabs/intento/docs/trustless-triggers/Integration.md

 ## TrustlessJS

-We've built a JS framework called [TrustlessJS](https://npmjs.com/package/trustlessjs) to send autotx transactions.
+We've built a JS framework called [TrustlessJS](https://npmjs.com/package/trustlessjs) to send AutoTx transactions.
 An implementation for this is [TriggerPørtal](https://triggerportal.netlify.app).
 It contains a message registry that you can use to encode and decode protobuf messages that Trustless Hub supports, including CosmWasm and Osmosis messages.

 An example of submitting an MsgSubmitAutoTx in typescript.
 A label is optional but recommended to keep track an overview of triggers.
 Sta